AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 # Vulkan

 Experimental Vulkan compute backend.
+This backend is under active development and not all SYCL features are supported, or all possible Vulkan backend devices tested.

+Vulkan consumes SPIR-V kernels which are required to match the Vulkan SPIR-V environment requirements, rather than the OpenCL SPIR-V environment requirements like for the Level-Zero and OpenCL backends.
+In order to turn SYCL kernels into Vulkan consumable SPIR-V the [clspv](github.com/google/clspv) tool is used as part of the generic SSCP compilation flow.

+## Requirements

-Backend devices require a Vulkan 1.3 or later physical device although it was testing using the LunarG SDK 1.4 versions.
+* For a Vulkan backend device to be reported through SYCL a Vulkan 1.3 or later physical device is required.
+* The [LunarG Vulkan SDK](https://vulkan.lunarg.com/sdk/home) versions 1.4 or later.
+* A `clspv` executable, tested with commit `75d2471da8d697ae5a04d06cf14a1667b74200e8` and later.

 The following physical device features are also required to be support for a Vulkan device to be available although future work would be to make checking for shader capabilities more lazy and only error if you try to use a kernel that doesn't have the capability enabled.

+> TODO describe what the below capabilities are for

 * `bufferDeviceAddress`
 * `timelineSemaphore`